Linhua-Sun/p4-phylogenetics/INSTALL.rst

 You can do a full install, but that requires a few pre-requisites.
-If you do not have those pre-requisites you can install p4 as a pure Python module with limited functionality, but it might be all you need.
+If you do not have those pre-requisites you can install p4 as a pure Python module with limited functionality, sometimes that might be all you need.

-Of course you need Python installed.
 P4 wants a fairly recent Python, but I have not tried it out with Python 3 yet -- I doubt that it would work.
-You will want Python built with readline.
+You will want Python built with readline (as most are).
 To tell whether you have Python built with readline, call up interactive Python, type in something like 2 + 2, hit <return>, note that the answer is 4, and then hit <up arrow>.
 If you get 2 + 2 back, you have a Python with